 Potential adopters who have existing animals in their homes must have up-to-date vetting completed on their pet.
 For dogs that includes DHPP and Rabies vaccines, HW testing, and use of Heart worm preventative.

-We require that potential adopters be committed to regular veterinary care of their future pet including Heart worm preventative, verify that their pet will be an indoor dog, and won't be tied out or tethered.
+We require that potential adopters be committed to regular veterinary care of their future pet including Heart worm preventative, their current animals are properly Spayed/Neutered, verify that their pet will be an indoor dog, and won't be tied out or tethered.

 Lastly please don't complete an application for one or our dogs with the intention of gifting it to someone.
 The gesture is nice, but we believe its best that the pup parent meet and connect with the dog themselves.